stevewpalmer/jcom/README.md

 This folder contains the source files for a simple text editor based on the DOS Brief editor from the 1990s.

+### Calc

+This is the implementation of a basic but functional spreadsheet similar to Lotus 1-2-3 in layout but closer to Excel in emulation.
+It supports workbooks that contain one or more worksheets, simple formulas, cell formats and styles, and CSV export and import.

 ### Accounts

 This is a very simple disk based personal finance account management